-- (4) be able to analyze situations from the point of view of multiple stakeholders; - (5) be able to analyze how these diverse stakeholders interact in shaping the conduct of business; - (6) be able to identify and assess alternative course of action in light of multiple criteria; - (7) be able to develop more creative implementation approaches that respond to specific contextual challenges;

-in the critical-thinking domain:

-- (8) be able to balance advocacy and inquiry in discussion; - (9) be able to climb down the ladder of inference to identify the origin of divergent views; - (10) be able to find common ground in ambiguous, complex, and controversial problems.
+- (5) analyze situations from the point view of multiple stakeholders; - (6) analyze how these diverse stakeholders interact in shaping the conduct of business; - (7) identify and assess alternative course of action in light of multiple criteria; - (8) develop creative implementation approaches that respond to specific contextual challenges. in the critical-thinking domain: - (9) balance advocacy and inquiry in discussion; - (10) climb down the ladder of inference to identify the origin of divergent views; - (11) find common ground in ambiguous, complex, and controversial problems.